British Columbia: Rapid growth and development (1860s to 1910s)

-The Confederation League led the chorus pressing for the colony to join Canada, which had been created out of three British North American colonies in 1867 (the Province of Canada, Nova Scotia and New Brunswick).
+The Confederation League led the chorus pressing for the colony to join Canada, which in 1867 had been created out of three British North American colonies (the Province of Canada, Nova Scotia and New Brunswick), making up four provinces.
 With the agreement by the Canadian government to extend the Canadian Pacific Railway to British Columbia and assume the colony's debt, British Columbia became the sixth province to join Confederation on July 20, 1871.

-The Treaty of Washington sent the Pig War San Juan Islands Border dispute to arbitration in 1871 and in 1903, the province's territory shrank again after the Alaska boundary dispute settled the vague boundary of the Alaska Panhandle.
+The Treaty of Washington sent the "Pig War", a San Juan Islands border dispute, to arbitration in 1871.
+In 1903, the province's territory shrank again after the Alaska boundary dispute settled the vague boundary of the Alaska Panhandle.

-Population in British Columbia continued to expand as the mining, forestry, agriculture, and fishing sectors were developed.
-Mining activity was notable throughout the Mainland, that a common epithet it, even after provincehood, was "the Gold Colony".
+Population in British Columbia expanded as mining, forestry, agriculture, and fishing developed.
+Mining activity was notable throughout the Mainland, so a common epithet for it, even after provincehood, was "the Gold Colony".
 Agriculture attracted settlers to the fertile Fraser Valley.
 Cattle ranchers and later fruit growers came to the drier grasslands of the Thompson Rivers, the Cariboo, the Chilcotin, and the Okanagan.
 Forestry drew workers to the temperate rainforests of the coast, which was also the locus of a growing fishery.

 The completion of the railway in 1885 contributed to the economy, facilitating the transportation of the region's considerable resources to the east.
-The milltown of Granville, also known as Gastown was selected as the terminus.
+The milltown of Granville, also known as Gastown, was selected as the terminus.
 This prompted the incorporation of the city of Vancouver in 1886.
 The completion of the Port of Vancouver spurred rapid growth, and in less than fifty years the city surpassed Winnipeg, Manitoba, as the largest in Western Canada.
 The early decades of the province were ones in which issues of land use—specifically, its settlement and development—were paramount.
 This included expropriation from First Nations people of their land, control over its resources, as well as the ability to trade in some resources, such as fishing.

 Establishing a labour force to develop the province was problematic, and British Columbia was a destination of immigration from Europe, China, Japan and India.
 The influx of a non-European population stimulated resentment from the dominant ethnic groups, resulting in agitation and an attempt to restrict the ability of Asian people to immigrate to British Columbia through the imposition of the Chinese head tax.
 This resentment culminated in mob attacks against Chinese and Japanese immigrants in Vancouver in 1887 and 1907.